TaktikalPublic/docs/docs/fill-and-sign/api.md

 #### Radios

-Radios are comprised of multiple radio options where one or none of them is selected.
+Radios are composed of multiple radio options where one or none of them are selected.
 Given a radio with IDs that look like so:

 ```